 Know how to prevent hearing loss

-While not all types of hearing loss are preventable, there are activities you may take to reduce your chances of getting age-related and noise-induced hearing loss.
+Although it is not possible to avoid every form of hearing loss, there are steps you may take to lessen your risk of age-related and noise-induced hearing loss.

-It’s never too early or too late to start using hearing protection when exposed to loud noises.
+When exposed to loud noises, it’s never too early or late to begin wearing hearing protection.
 Adopting a healthy lifestyle and listening to your doctor’s recommendations can also help protect your hearing health.

 We can’t emphasize enough how important it is to limit your exposure to loud noise but other healthy practices can help you keep your hearing as you age:

 The tiny hair-like cells in your inner ear are susceptible to changes in blood flow.
-Hearing loss occurs when these cells are destroyed.
+The loss of these cells results in hearing loss.
 The better your general health, the greater your chances of preventing hearing loss or preserving your hearing if you already have it.

 1. Avoid Making Too Much Noise